sjnims/raspberry-pi-weather-display/README.md

 # The program adjusts this value based on multiple battery SoC
 # thresholds and other system conditions to optimize power consumption.
 refresh_minutes: 120

+# Display settings (pixels)
+# The display width and height should match the actual resolution of your display.
+display_width: 1872
+display_height: 1404
+vcom_volts: -1.45 # VCOM voltage for the display, printed on the display ribbon
 ```

 * `lat` and `lon` are your location's latitude and longitude (see [OpenWeather](https://openweathermap.org/) for details).